6fried/Comicade-Project/README.md

 In this project we talked about Player movement and Jumping, Collision (Hard and Trigger), Tags, Building, and so forth and so on.

 The project has been made with Unity v2021.3.8f1 and does not need any additional package.
 It is a sample basic project to understand game development process using the engine.
+You can find the build of the project on [itch.io](https://sixfried.itch.io/comicade)

 You can find my two sessions here: